astrandb/sentio/README.md

 ## Installation
 ### Install with HACS (Recommended)
-Add this repository as a custom repo in HACS settings.

 Search for Sentio integration and install it directly from HACS.
 HACS will keep track of updates and you can easily upgrade to latest version.

 Restart Home Assistant